 Urinary tract infections

-Several studies indicate that cranberry helps prevent UTIs of the bladder and urethra (the tube that drains urine from the bladder), particularly for women who have frequent UTIs.
+Several studies indicate that cranberry helps prevent UTIs of the bladder and urethra (the tube that drains urine from the bladder), especially for women who have frequent UTIs.
 In one study of older women, cranberry juice reduced the amount of bacteria in the bladder compared to placebo.
 Another study showed that younger women with a history of frequent UTIs who took cranberry capsules had fewer UTIs compared to those who took placebo.

-Cancer -- Some test tube and animal studies suggest cranberry may help stop cancer cells from growing.
+Cancer: Some test tube and animal studies suggest cranberry may help stop cancer cells from growing.

-High cholesterol -- One preliminary study found that drinking cranberry juice raised HDL “good” cholesterol levels.
+High cholesterol: One preliminary study found that drinking cranberry juice raised HDL (good) cholesterol levels.

-Viruses -- Cranberry seems to fight some viruses in test tubes.
+Viruses: Cranberry seems to fight some viruses in test tubes.
 Studies in people are needed.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, herbs should be taken with care, under the supervision of a health care provider.

-Cranberry contains relatively high levels of oxalate, chemicals that may raise the risk of kidney stones in some people.
+Cranberry has relatively high levels of oxalate, chemicals that may raise the risk of kidney stones in some people.
 If you have kidney stones, talk to your doctor before taking cranberry supplements or drinking a lot of cranberry juice.

-Don’t use cranberry if you already have a UTI.
+DO NOT use cranberry if you already have a UTI.
 You should see a doctor for prescription antibiotics.